BankingofThings/BoT-NodeJS-SDK/README.md

 curl -d '{"actionID":"YOUR_ACTION_ID"}' -H "Content-Type: application/json" http://localhost:3001/actions
 ```
 #### Triggering Multipairing actions
-If your device is set to be a multipaired device, you need to specify the alternativeID in your request body
+If your device is set to be a multipairable device, you need to specify the alternativeID in your request body
 ```bash
 curl -d '{"actionID":"YOUR_ACTION_ID", "alternativeID":"ID"}' -H "Content-Type: application/json" http://localhost:3001/actions
 ```